Balastrong/blog/content/blog/2023-01-10_github-action-manual-trigger/index.md

 `workflow_dispatch` is the keyword you need to run a GitHub Action on demand, without having to push or create a pull request.

-If you want to learn more on GitHub Actions, let me reccomend you my YouTube Playlist with all the videos I made about GitHub Actions.
+If you want to learn more on GitHub Actions, let me recommend you my YouTube Playlist with all the videos I made about GitHub Actions.
 [Click here](https://www.youtube.com/playlist?list=PLOQjd5dsGSxKC4K12-iLnla5E7rjJr_Ts).